KPR-MAN/yt_dlp_next/README.md

 - 🖤 Minimal, modern, and user-friendly design

 ## 🚀 Getting Started
-1. Install ffmpeg (If using the executeable without installing python).
-2. Download the latest release of YT DLP Next and Extract it.
+1. Download the latest release of YT DLP Next and Extract it.
-3. Run the executable `YT DLP Next.exe`  (or `python main.py` if using the source).
+2. Run the executable `YT DLP Next.exe`  (or `python main.py` if using the source).
-4. Paste your video/playlist/channel URL and hit **Download**.
+3. Paste your video/playlist/channel URL and hit **Download**.

 ## 📷 Screenshots
 ![YT DLP Next Screenshot](screenshot.png)